melchiorrecaruso/adimRT/README.md

 Ensuring coherence of physical dimensions in physical equations or mathematical relationships involving various variables is crucial.
 Dimensional analysis provides a fundamental tool to verify this coherence and correct any errors in the expressions.

-The adimRT library allows defining variables and constants in terms of quantity and units of measurement, automating dimensional analysis at run-time.
+The ADimRT library allows defining variables and constants in terms of quantity and units of measurement, automating dimensional analysis at run-time.

 ## <u>How to use</u>